Skip to main content

 Parameters:

-• filter_by (dict) - Filters to apply
+• filter_by (dict) - A dictionary of filters to apply to the list of pipelines

 Example: